xeviknal/aidl-2021-wo-rl/README.md

 In a way, the *J(θ)* function can be understood as an equivalent to the ***loss function*** of classic deep supervised learning.

-The main obstacle is that *G_t* relies on the results of the future timesteps and we cannot analitically calculate *J(θ)*, much less its derivative.
+The main obstacle is that *G_t* relies on the results of the future timesteps and we cannot analytically calculate *J(θ)*, much less its derivative.
 Therefore, many different methods have been developed to approximate it.
 We have chosen to implement 3 of these methods, described below: *REINFORCE*, *REINFORCE with Baseline* and *Proximal Policy Optimization*.

 ## REINFORCE (Vanilla Policy Gradient)